 Why So Close in Age?

 The decision to have so many children so close in age is a complex one.
-My pregnancy loss certainly set the tone that nothing in life is guaranteed.
+A pregnancy loss showed me that life holds no guarantees.
 Already in my early 30s with my twins, that window to have more children would be narrowing.
 I didn’t want to pause my fertility journey with any expectation that another baby would still be a possibility further down the road if I decided to wait.

 Beyond the emotional and biological reasons, there were practical reasons too.
 Having children close in age came with its own set of benefits: